-The Strive Foundation, in partnership with the Darden School, awards Stamps Fellowships based on merit and a record of exemplifying such core values as leadership, perseverance, scholarship, service and innovation.
+The Stamps Scholars Foundation, in partnership with the Darden School, awards Stamps Fellowships based on merit and a record of exemplifying such core values as leadership, perseverance, scholarship, service and innovation.
 Selected students demonstrate a superior level of readiness to share their perspectives in the classroom; get involved with the School, the University of Virginia and the surrounding community; and make an overall leadership impact in society.

 This scholarship founded by Darden alumnus Lem Lewis (MBA ’72) recognizes students who have improved the community by demonstrating a commitment to increase inclusiveness among various economic, political, religious and social groups.
 The scholarship offers two awards: an annual award to a Second Year student and a bi-annual award to a First Year student (the next First Year will be announced in 2022).
 Meet the 2019 award winner and the two 2020 award winners.

 The McGowan Fellows Program supports a full-tuition scholarship to one Second Year student who is in the top five percent of the First Year class and who demonstrates leadership experience through a competitive application process.
 Supported by the William G. McGowan Charitable Fund, the selected fellow participates in a host of experiential leadership development opportunities throughout the year with fellows from nine other top business schools.
 The purpose of the McGowan Fellows Program is to build and support a community of emerging business leaders who embody the McGowan principles of ethical leadership and will favorably contribute to a fair and just society for all.